tommycs127/yumcha/README.md

 > "Yumcha" is a play on Cantonese words.
 While it traditionally means "drinking tea" (<ruby>飲<rt>jam2</rt>茶<rt>caa4</rt>), it also sounds like "phonological lookup" (<ruby>音<rt>jam1</rt>查<rt>caa4</rt>).
 > Just as tea brings people together, this engine aims to bridge different romanization and phonetic schemes!

+## ⚠️ Warning: Alpha Development

+This project is in its **early stages** and undergoing active development.
+The API and functionality are **highly unstable** and subject to breaking changes without notice.

+**Do not use this in production environments.**

 ## ✨ Highlights